wazo-platform/wazo-js-sdk/README.md

 };

 Softphone.onCallLocallyAnswered = call => {
-  // Invoked when the user accept the call locally
+  // Invoked when the user accepts the call locally
 };

 Softphone.onCallRemotelyAnswered = call => {
-  // Invoked when the other party accept the call
+  // Invoked when the other party accepts the call
 };

 Softphone.onOutgoingCallMade = call => {